dbakewel/netbots/README.md

 **wallbanger.py**: Wall Banger demonstrates how to use the python random module.

-**scaredycat.py**: Scaredy Cat demonstrates how to effectively use scaned information to avoid enemies and to avoid ramming walls.
+**scaredycat.py**: Scaredy Cat demonstrates avoidance of other robots and walls by using scan and location data.

 **lighthouse.py**: Lighthouse demonstrates scanning and firing the robot's canon.